YoonProject/yoon/README.md

 Where L is the logarithmic count of the subtree levels.

-For traversal of the fractal tree following algorithm gets applied, where Desire is a desired fractal tree and Exist is an existing fractal
+For traversal of the fractal tree following algorithm gets applied:
-tree:

 **Fractal Merkle Tree Traversal**